 From Peter Suber's Very brief introduction to Open Access.

-This guide has been created by Boston College University Libraries and is licensed for use under a Creative Commons Attribution License.
+This guide has been created by Boston College Libraries and is licensed for use under a Creative Commons Attribution License.
 Much credit for this guide goes to John O'Connor, a prior Scholarly Communications Librarian at Boston College, as well as other colleagues at the school.